noobosaurus-r3x/Cheat-sheets/README.md

 # Cheat sheets

-Some cheat sheets for y'alls.
+I'll upload the cheat sheets for hacking tools in this repo.

+I'll keep it simple and beginner friendly.

+Let's start with hydra and nmap.

-I hope that will help somebody out there.
+Hopefully it will help somebody out there.